 The easiest way to find a powder that meets your needs is to check the ingredients label and the nutrition facts.
 A vegan label certification can also be helpful.
-The best quality proteins powders are made with minimal added ingredients, and limited added sugar.
+The best quality protein powders are made with minimal added ingredients and limited added sugar.
 And when looking at macros, the protein should be around 20g or more per serving, with little fat and less than 120 calories.

 Mike Rashid’s Vegan Bodybuilding Meal Plan

 Rashid is a big fan of the easy vegan meal options he can meal prep ahead of time and eat on the go while emphasizing nutrient-dense foods as much as possible.
 “I eat a very moderate and balanced diet with a moderate amount of carbs, fats, and protein.
 And lately I focus more on micronutrients versus macro nutrition”.
 Here is what a typical day for Mike looks like:

 - Large shake made with sprouted grain and hemp protein, berries, vegan milk, and greens.
 (Will add nuts or chia seeds for extra calories and fat when needed)

 - Oatmeal made with vegan milk, dried fruits, and a sprinkle of nuts (will sometimes add protein powder for an extra boost)

 - Quinoa, with veggies and beans or lentils

 - Tofu or seitan stir fry with brown rice

 - Roasted Sweet potatoes and veggies with a vegan burger